dcgym/iroko/README.md

 - `GCC` or `Clang` and the `build-essentials` are required.
 - `git` for version control
 - `libnl-route-3-dev` to compile the traffic managers
-- `bwn-ng` and `ifstat` to monitor traffic
+- `ifstat` and `tcpdump` to monitor traffic
-- `python` and `python-setuptools` to build Python packages and run the emulator
+- `python3` and `python3-setuptools` to build Python packages and run the emulator

 ## Python Dependencies
-The generator supports both Python2 and Python3. `pip` and `pip3` can be used to install the packages.
+The generator supports only Python3. `pip3` can be used to install the packages.

 - `numpy` for matrix operations
 - `gym` to install openAI gym
-- `seaborn` and `matplotlib` to generate plots
+- `seaborn`, `pandas` and `matplotlib` to generate plots
+- `gevent` for lightweight threading

 ## Mininet Dependencies
 The datacenter networks are emulated using [Mininet](https://github.com/mininet/mininet).
 At minimum Mininet requires the installation of